ably/spaces/docs/usage.md

 ### Update profileData

-To update `profileData` provided when entering the space, use the `updateProfileData` method.
+To update `profileData` after entering the space, use the `updateProfileData()` method.
 Pass new `profileData` or a function to base the new `profileData` of the existing value:

 ```ts
 await space.updateProfileData((oldProfileData) => {